-Connecting video devices using an HDMI cable
+Connecting video devices using a USB Type-C cable

-WOTE: To connect an HDMI device to your computer, you need an HDMI cable, purchased separately.
+NOTE: To connect a USB Type-C device to your computer, you need a USB Type-C cable, purchased separately.

-To see the computer screen image on a high-definition TV or monitor, connect the high-definition device according to the following instructions:
+To see video or high-resolution display output on an external device, connect the device according to the following instructions:

-1. Connect one end of the HDMI cable to the HDMI port on the computer.
+1. Connect one end of the USB Type-C cable to the USB Type-C port on the computer.

-- 2. Connect the other end of the cable to the high-definition TV or monitor. - 3.
-Press f4 to alternate the computer screen image between 4 display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.
+- Connect the other end of the cable to the external device. - 3.
+Press f4 to alternate the computer screen image between 4 display states. - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and external device. - Extend: View the screen image extended across both the computer and external device. - Second screen only: View the screen image on the external device only.

-Each time you press f4, the display state changes.
+Each time you press f4 the display state changes.